Reflecting on a case in the now and noir with Moonlighting’s Maddie and David…

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 /10

 This review was added to Shroud of Thoughts 5th Annual Favourite TV Episode blogathon.
+A book written about Moonlighting and its story is HERE.
 Other reviews with this cast include Bruce Willis in Hollywood Hitmakers from the 1980s, Die Hard and 80s Crushes.
 Cybill Shepard in Chances Are and Fantasy Island.